 Our cash requirements vary depending on factors such as the growth of the business, changes in working capital, capital expenditures, and obligations under our cost efficiency program.
-We must repay the remaining amount due under the Notes of \$28.9 million on June 15, 2020, the maturity date.
-We expect to fund such amount and meet our other obligations in connection with the operation of our business and the execution of our strategic initiatives principally with funds generated from operations, remaining net proceeds from the term loan borrowings under the Financing Agreement, and draws of up to a maximum of \$22.5 million under the Financing Agreement's revolving credit facility, which, as stated above, we have drawn down \$22.0 million as of March 31, 2020.
 We anticipate that we will have sufficient internal and external sources of liquidity to fund operations and anticipated working capital and other expected cash needs for at least the next 12 months as well as for the foreseeable future.
-We also believe that our financial resources will allow us to manage the anticipated impact of COVID-19 on our business operations for the foreseeable future, which could include reductions in revenue and delays in payments from customers and partners.
+We also believe that our financial resources will allow us to manage the anticipated impact of COVID-19 on our business operations and cash flows for the foreseeable future, which could include reductions in revenue and delays in payments from customers and partners.
 The challenges posed by COVID-19 on our business are expected to evolve rapidly.
 Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to COVID-19.